LapizMolarier/ShapeChange-ModLoader-Docs/Installation.md

 To figure out what you are running, remember what OS you are running.
 If earlier than Windows 7, then DG version.
 If not, Shape Change.

-Well that was long, wasn't it?
+Well that was long, wasn't it? (it wasn't)

 To check if it started, go into Sethings, ModLoader.
 If you can't find installed mod inside: